 Quito: first World Cultural Heritage Site by UNESCO

 Discover Ecuador’s capital, the colonial city of Quito.
-It is the first city worldwide the to be named a World heritage site by UNESCO, and in 2016 winner of the World Travel Awards’ Leading destination in South America for the 3rd time.
+It is the first city worldwide to be named a World Heritage site by UNESCO, and in 2016 winner of the World Travel Awards’ Leading destination in South America for the 3rd time.

 How to get there

-As with most places in South America, it is best to book your airplaine ticket in advance to get good prices!
-I personally recommend using Expedia to find the best rates.
+As with most places in South America, it is best to book your airplane ticket in advance to get reasonable prices!
+I recommend using Expedia to find the best rates.

 Quito is a vibrant city, and booking a tour will ease communication barriers and avoid the hassles of planning and logistics in this big city in South America.
-Book ahead your tour in Quito, visit the Middle of the World Monument, the historic centre and more, here.
+Book ahead of your tour in Quito, and visit the Middle of the World Monument, the historic center, and more, here.

 Where to stay

 We often have friends, family, and also work-related visitors coming to Quito; together with my family, we have our top recommendations here:

 Hacienda Jimenita is the place to escape to nature, relax and connect with history near Quito Airport.
 We tell you all about our visit to this enchanting hacienda and book your stay.

 Hotel Finlandia has a great location in the modern part of Quito, near the main shopping centers and Parque La Carolina.
 It offers good food, fair prices, free Wi-Fi, and comfortable rooms and the staff is helpful and friendly.